City of Chillán: The Best of its Tourist Attractions

 Image: prensa.presidencia.cl

-Located in the municipality of Chillán Viejo, this park is a tribute to Bernardo O'Higgins, the founding father of Chile, and offers a panoramic view of the city.
-It is an ideal place to explore Chilean history, go for walks, and enjoy nature.
-The park was created in 2015 on the site of the mansion where Bernardo O'Higgins was born and raised.
-The mansion was demolished in 1930.
+Located in the municipality of Chillán Viejo, this park is a tribute to Bernardo O'Higgins, the founding father of Chile, and offers panoramic views of the city.
+It is an ideal place to explore Chilean history, take a walk, and enjoy nature.
+The park was established in 2015 on the site of the mansion where O'Higgins was born and raised.
+The original house was demolished in 1930.

-Inside the park, you can find several points of interest:
+Inside the park, you'll find several points of interest:

 • The mausoleum of his mother and sister